HelloEchoCS/ls_rb101/written_assessment_prep/terminologies_and_definitions.md

 example('hello')
 ```
-On `line 1-8` the method `example` is defined which takes one parameter.
-On `line 10` the method is called and a string `hello` is passed in as an argument.
+On line 1-8 the method `example` is defined which takes one parameter `str`.
+On line 10 the method is called and a string `"hello"` is passed in as an argument.
+Upon the `example` method invocation, the method parameter `str` is now referencing the String object `"hello"` passed to the method.

-On `line 2` local variable `i` is initiated and assigned an integer object with value `3`.
-On `line 3` we are calling the `loop` method and passing in `do...end` block as an argument.
-On `line 4`, we are calling `puts` method and passing in the local variable `str` to it as an argument.
-On `line 5`, the local variable `i` is reassigned to the return value of the method call `Integer#-` on a local variable `i` and with the integer `1` passed to it as an argument.
-On `line 6`, the keyword `break` is used to break out of the loop when the the value of the object that local variable `i` is referencing equals to 0.
+On line 2 local variable `i` is initiated to an Integer object `3`.
+On line 3 we are calling the `loop` method and passing in `do...end` block as an argument.
+Inside the block, on line 4 we are calling `puts` method and passing in the local variable `str` to it as an argument, printing out the String object `"hello"` that `str` references.
+On `line 5`, the local variable `i` is reassigned to the return value of the method call `Integer#-` on a local variable `i` with the integer `1` passed to it as an argument.
+On `line 6`, the keyword `break` is used to break out of the loop when the the value of the Integer object that local variable `i` is referencing equals to 0.

-This code outputs string `hello` 3 times and returns `nil`.
+This code outputs `"hello"` 3 times and returns `nil`.

 ## Method Side-effects vs Return Value
 ```ruby